AustinCodingAcademy/summer-gitbook/README.md

 <img src="https://docs.google.com/drawings/d/1GlFDWXrL-MGIjP0w83-VKmJ8C_y0kcI53lONwQgXNvY/pub?w=536&amp;h=767">

 The reason the ball started out under us was because we all start out at `position="0 0 0"`, even shapes.
-When we backed up, we changed our `z` increased our `z` position which put our sphere out in front.
-Now instead of us having to move back (your audience might not know to do that) let's push the sphere forward by assigning it a negative `z` value, and maybe a little up with increasing the `y`
+When we backed up, we increased our `z` position which put our sphere out in front.
+Now instead of us having to move back (your audience might not know to do that) let's push the sphere forward by assigning it a negative `z` value, and maybe a little up by increasing the `y`

 ```html
 <!DOCTYPE html>